-Go to the gym and do intense exercise for bodybuilding.
+- Go to the gym and do intense exercise for bodybuilding.
 This process requires proteins.
 Therefore, gym instructors advise you to consume these nutrients and eat a high diet that includes food.
-For this purpose, we recommend foods rich in protein, such as legumes, milk, eggs, vegetables rich in vitamins and meat, in order to build enough muscle and get a perfect body.
+For this purpose, we recommend foods rich in protein, such as legumes, milk, eggs, and vegetables rich in vitamins and meat, to build enough muscle and get a perfect body.

-If you feel sick, take food and medicine to heal.
+- If you feel sick, take food and medicine to heal.
 Eating enough food can increase your immunity and significantly reduce symptoms such as coughs and colds.
-Even with most infections, diseases, diseases, patients are very debilitating because they have stopped or are not willing Eat
+Even with most infections, diseases, diseases, patients are very debilitated because they have stopped or are not willing to Eat

 2. Promote better forms of modern food Supply chain

 Agricultural products reach consumers through the food supply chain.
-Each link in the food supply chain affects availability, Affordable, diverse and nutritious food quality.
+Each link in the food supply chain affects the availability, Affordable, diversity, and nutritious food quality.

 For example, proper household storage can preserve nutrients.
 The food processor can use more nutritional inputs or improve food during processing.
 Logistics companies can employ nutrient conservation techniques for storage and transportation.